-- Replaced eight lift stations including master lift station number 4. - Continued the meter replacement program throughout the City. - Continued the valve location and lift station inspection programs and repaired or replaced parts or stations as needed. - Completed the construction work on the rehabilitation of wastewater treatment unit number 4 in December 2012. - Completed the plans and permitting for the rehabilitation of wastewater treatment units 2 and 3. - The rehabilitation of wastewater treatment unit number 3 is scheduled to be completed in October 2013. - Started the rehabilitation of wastewater treatment unit number 2.
-The construction work on unit number 2 is scheduled to be completed in January 2014. - The design, permits and construction on unit number 5 are scheduled to start as soon as the rehabilitation of treatment unit 2 is completed. - Completed plans and permits for the replacement of waterlines on the following streets: - NW 79th Way Johnson Street to NW 13th Street - NW 10th Street NW 78th Terrace to NW 79th Way - NW 11th Street NW 78th Terrace to NW 79th Way - NW 13th Street NW 76th Ave to University Drive The construction and inspections of waterlines at the above streets began in May 2013 and are scheduled to be completed in November 2013.
+- Replaced eight lift stations including master lift station number 4. - Continued the meter replacement program throughout the City. - Continued the valve location and lift station inspection programs and repaired or replaced parts or stations as needed. - Completed the construction work on the rehabilitation of wastewater treatment unit number 4 in December 2012. - Completed the plans and permitting for the rehabilitation of wastewater treatment units 2 and 3. - Completed the rehabilitation of wastewater treatment unit number 3 and started the rehabilitation of wastewater treatment unit number 2.
+The construction work on unit number 2 is scheduled to be completed in December 2013. - Completed the design and permits for the rehabilitation of treatment unit number 5.
+The construction on unit number 5 is scheduled to start as soon as the rehabilitation of treatment unit 2 is completed. - Completed plans and permits for the replacement of waterlines on the following streets: - NW 79th Way Johnson Street to NW 13th Street - NW 10th Street NW 78th Terrace to NW 79th Way - NW 11th Street NW 78th Terrace to NW 79th Way - NW 13th Street NW 76th Avenue to University Drive

+The construction and inspections of waterlines at the above streets began in May 2013, and are scheduled to be completed in November 2013.